falkwitte/gote/README.md

 Quick note taking TUI written in go

 # Features
-- Saves files as .txt and the current time and date as name
+- Saves files as .md and the current time and date as name
 - And something thats a feature not a bug: Press anywhere in the window to write something on that spot^^
 - kinda like a whiteboard for the terminal